Ernestgio/Hangout-Planner/README.md

 # Hangout-Planner

-Hangout Planner
+A scalable backend service for planning and managing hangouts, built with Go, Echo, GORM, and MySQL.
+Designed with clean architecture, best practices, and future-proofing in mind.

-## Project Tech Stack
+## 🚀 Tech Stack

 - Go
 - Echo